 The West Midlands Climate Coalition has developed these eleven action points to move towards a zero-carbon region.

-WMCA Mayor Richard Parker plans to take control of the WM bus franchise.
+(WMCA Mayor Richard Parker plans to take control of the WM bus franchise.
 What can we learn from Greater Manchester?
-This article from Richard Hatcher details what.
+This article from Richard Hatcher details what.)

-DIVEST THE WEST MIDLANDS PENSION FUND FROM FOSSIL FUEL
+END SUPPORT FOR HS2: DIVEST THE WEST MIDLANDS PENSION FUND FROM FOSSIL FUEL

-a) Co-option onto WMCA bodies, particularly of presently under-represented groups such as women, ethnic minorities, and trades unionists.
+(a) Co-option onto WMCA bodies, particularly of presently under-represented groups such as women, ethnic minorities, and trades unionists.

 b) Public participation in Scrutiny Committees, with opportunities to speak and with an indicative vote.